 Conclusion

 After our extensive testing, we're impressed with the high-tech capabilities of the top-tier stylus pens.
-But we found a wide range of performance between different models and at different price ranges.
+We did, however, find a wide range of performance between different models and at different price ranges.
 We hope that our deep dive into the wild and artful world of styluses has armed you with all the information you need to buy your perfect touchscreen companion.